How to Count it All Joy

 Without using a single reference to the scriptures, Zig proved the Biblical thesis that our thinking (our attitude) is so important as a driver of our behavior that we instinctively, and almost exclusively, use it as a benchmark for judging the economic worth of an individual in the workplace.

 The player in question sometimes has strong physical attributes, but if the impact on the team morale is toxic, it isn’t worth adding the player to your roster.
-It is interesting to see these Bible principles embedded into modern American culture.
-These concepts are intuitively true and fundamentally understood by most people.
+Your thinking is so important that it impacts those around you as well.

 Why then do we not place a higher emphasis on our thinking and encourage other believers to begin with a renewing of the mind when chasing after lasting change?